Twoure/KissNetwork.bundle/README.md

 Hey you, you scrolled to the end of the page!
 [Yeah](http://i.imgur.com/ZGfN8eb.gifv)

 Little background to this project.
 I decided it was time I start learning some Python, so what better way than to learn it and get some fun results to play with.
-I started out working on revamping the unsupported app store.
-Currently I've created a way to search github for new channels and import them into the store and then install them.
-Also you can remove channels from the store, maybe it's old or you don't want them anymore.
-My version would allow you to import your own custom channels from Github and not have to worry about asking me to add them.
-This works but has some bugs in it still.
-For now that project is on the back-burner since I've gotten tired of it as-well-as I'm unsure if it's OK to put the store back up on Github.

 [Mangahere.bundle](https://github.com/Twoure/Mangahere.bundle) (based off of [Mangafox.bundle](https://github.com/hojel/Mangafox.bundle)) was my first attempt at creating a new channel.
 I soon realized that the Service URL could not handle pulling consecutive page images, so I set out to find a site that presented all the album images on one page per chapter.
 Thus KissManga.bundle was born.
 Once I got the basics down for Kissmanga I noticed that the other Kiss sites were created similarly and would take some tweaking of my code to crawl each site.